khatri-kamal/CheckValidString/README.md

 1: First letter should be capital letter.

-2: The sentence must end with either (Full Stop, Comma or Exclamation Mark or Question Mark).
+2: The sentence must end with either (Full Stop, Comma, Exclamation Mark or Question Mark).

 3: The sentence must have even number of quotation marks.